Newsletter #1 for Masters age Rio tour

 After clearing immigration, we will go to the luggage area to pick up our luggage.
 We will transfer to our hotel on Copacabana Beach in RIO (about a 1 hour drive).

-We will check into our Beach front hotel, freshen up after our long overnight flight and then go on a walk about to familiarize ourselves with the area.
+After we check into our Beach front hotel, freshen up after our long overnight flight and then go on a walk about to familiarize ourselves with the area.

 These are some of the "thoughts" from my first trip to RIO ...